 RELIEF OF RAMA

-The finds from the graves of the upper class in Saqqara, the municipal cemetery of Memphis, are some of the most excellent reliefs that were made in Ancient Egypt.
-Burial chapels for officials such as Rama have been built there around 1,300 BC.
+The finds from graves of the upper class in Saqqara, the municipal cemetery of Memphis, are some of the most exceptional reliefs produced in Ancient Egypt.
+Burial chapels for officials such as Rama were there around 1300 BCE.

 Relief of Rama